jmagman/flutter-wiki/Compiling-the-engine.md

 - Make sure to exclude the `out` directory from any backup scripts, as many large binary artifacts are generated.
 This is also generally true for all of the directories outside of the `engine/src/flutter` directory.
-- For Googlers: goma is a distributed compiler service that can vastly speed up build times.
-The variables to use goma compilation are set by default if goma-related environment variables are detected, and can be explicitly set via the `--goma/--no-goma` flag to the `flutter/tools/gn` wrapper script.
+- For Googlers: GOMA (go/ma) is a distributed compiler service that can vastly speed up build times.
+The variables to use GOMA compilation are set by default if goma-related environment variables are detected, and can be explicitly set via the `--goma/--no-goma` flag to the `flutter/tools/gn` wrapper script.
   - Since December 2020, Flutter uses Fuchsia RBE.
 The following script can be used to